wladmis/xext-rexsec/README.rst

                  Check ``Xorg.${DISPLAY#:}.log`` if you really need to add them.

-SharedSelections A column-separated list of shared selections.           *None*
+SharedSelections A colon-separated list of shared selections.            *None*

                  The same as SharedProps, but for selections.
                  Do not confuse this with primary selection and